-The low rumbly vibes are pretty easily dampened too.
-Especially if you’re using the vibrator internally or even externally covered by a thick blanket (or sleeping bag).
+The low rumbly vibrations are pretty easily dampened too.
+Especially if you’re using the toy internally or even externally covered by a thick blanket (or sleeping bag).

 Budget Friendly Option – Pillow Talk Sassy

-The Lelo Mona 2 is considered a luxury vibrator, so it’s definitely not for those on a tight budget.
-If you’re strapped for cash the Pillow Talk Sassy is a pretty good alternative to the Lelo Mona.
+The Mona 2 is considered a luxury vibrator, so it’s definitely not for those on a tight budget.
+If you’re strapped for cash the Pillow Talk Sassy is a pretty good alternative to the Mona 2.
 Honestly it even still looks luxurious (and feels pretty luxurious too) at a fraction of the cost.

 It has some differences to be aware of.
 Its curves aren’t as accentuated and the tip is broader rather than pointed which can both make it a little harder to use during sex.
 But those who prefer pure broad stimulation may find it refreshing.